Beware Of The Most Surging Cervical Cancer Now

 The development of cervical cancer is largely attributed to the human papillomavirus (HPV), which is a common sexually transmitted infection that can be prevented by vaccinating.

 The cervical cancer vaccine is given in three doses over six months.
-In addition, the vaccine prevents the development of precancerous cervical lesions.

 Comments